airbytehq/airbyte/docs/airbyte-enterprise.md

 - Client ID
 - Client Secret

-Visit [Airbyte Pro deployment](/deploying-airbyte/on-kubernetes-via-helm#alpha-airbyte-pro-deployment) for instructions on how to deploy Airbyte Pro using `kubernetes`, `kubectl` and `helm`.
+Visit [Airbyte Enterprise deployment](/deploying-airbyte/on-kubernetes-via-helm#alpha-airbyte-pro-deployment) for instructions on how to deploy Airbyte Enterprise using `kubernetes`, `kubectl` and `helm`.